 Hi!
 Anchorage broke a record a few weeks ago for raining 31 days in a row for a summer.
 It’s been cold and gray skies.
 Reminds me of living in Seattle!
 But the few days of sun have been wonderful and reminds me why I’m sooooo in love with Alaska!

 Several weeks ago Jake and I went to Homer.
 The ride from Anchorage to Homer is breath taking with the huge snow capped mountains coming straight out of the ocean……….and FIREWEED!.
-In July the fireweed blooms and it’s the most beautiful pink sight you’ve ever seen!
+In July/August the fireweed blooms and it’s the most beautiful pink sight you’ve ever seen!
 I took this photo in Homer behind a bookstore.

 Fireweed from my camera